 Has Students Performing Well

-Learning from a book is a good method if you are someone who learns best by reading.
+Learning from day trading books is a good method if you are someone who learns best by reading.
 You can find many quality books on the subject.
 The downside to learning from a book is that there is no educator to provide support.
 There’s no-one to answer questions about something you didn’t understand.

 Learning to Trade From Online Sources

 There isn’t anything wrong with learning from online sources, per se, but be careful.
 There are no requirements to posting something on the internet, anyone can do it.
 If you choose to learn how to trade from online sources, make sure they are reliable.